 Kilimanjaro Rongai Route

 The Rongai route is the only route that approaches the summit from the northern side of the mountain, near the Kenyan border.
 It’s one of the least crowded of the seven Kilimanjaro routes.
-It’s recommended to do the seven-day itinerary as the topography of this trail doesn’t afford many opportunities to ‘climb high, sleep low’.
-The seven day itinerary includes an acclimatisation day at Mawenzi Tarn Camp, which gives your body time to acclimatise.
+It’s recommended to do the seven-day itinerary (as opposed to the six-day itinerary) as the topography of this trail doesn’t afford many opportunities to ‘climb high, sleep low’.
+The seven-day itinerary includes an acclimatisation day at Mawenzi Tarn Camp, which gives your body time to adjust to the higher elevation.

 Follow Alice’s view

-The Rongai route is the only route that approaches from the North of the mountain.
-It is a good Kilimanjaro route choice for those looking to climb during the rainy season, as the North side of the mountain receives less precipitation.
-We recommend choosing this Kilimanjaro climb route if you want to avoid the crowds and are looking for a more unique experience on Mount Kilimanjaro.
-It’s also a good option if you have less or no trekking experience and want a more relaxed climb with fewer steep sections.
+The Rongai route is the only route that approaches the summit of Kilimanjaro from north of the mountain.
+It’s a good route choice for those looking to climb during the rainy season, as the north side of the mountain receives less precipitation.
+We recommend choosing this route if you want to avoid the crowds.
+It’s also a good option if you have less or no trekking experience and want a more relaxed climb with fewer steep sections. (you might also like to read our trekking tips for beginners.)

-Though there aren’t opportunities to climb high and sleep low, if you opt for the seven-day itinerary over the six-day you have an an acclimatisation day at Mawenzi Tarn Camp.
+Though there aren’t opportunities to climb high and sleep low on the Rongai, if you opt for the seven-day itinerary over the six-day you have an an acclimatisation day at Mawenzi Tarn Camp.
+We highly recommend this.

 ✓ Only route that approaches from the North